nishidha89/Spotify-Usage-Pattern/README.md

 # Suggestions
 To attract people to switch from free to premium subscription plan we can:

 Highlight the promotion of relaxation-themed playlists in Spotify advertisements, emphasizing their potential to attract users and enhance engagement with the platform.
-It will be benefitial to promote these playlist in evening/ night hours when users use this app more frequently Send push notifications from the app during the evening hours for better engagement of users.
+It will be benefitial to promote these playlist in evening/ night hours when users use this app more frequently.
+Send push notifications from the app during the evening hours for better engagement of users.
-Can propose offering complimentary 1-3 month Premium subscriptions to users with a history of over a year on the app, enabling them to truly appreciate the enhanced features and benefits
+Can propose offering complimentary 1-3 month Premium subscriptions to users with a history of over a year on the app, enabling them to truly appreciate the enhanced features and benefits.
 Increase advertising efforts for Student and Family plan subscriptions, as they are favored by the majority of the local community residents, who are predominantly young women.